rivasbolinga/rivasbolinga/README.md

 - 📁 You can see a bit of my hard work in my portfolio : https://github.com/rivasbolinga/Portfolio
 - 📫 You can contact me at andrearivas4cinfor@gmail.com
 - 👩🏽‍💻 Currently working (and in love) with vanilla JavaScript.
-- 🎨 Every time I start a project, my artistic side waits patiently for its moment with CSS.
+- 🎨 I also love to desing.

 # Knowledge base